jvanderhoof/policy-factory-cli/docs/reference-cli.md

         "type": "object"
       },
       "branch": {
-        "description": "Policy branch to apply this policy into", "type": "string"
+        "description": "Policy branch to apply this policy to", "type": "string"
       },
       "owner_role": {